paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 * Int 16: Request ID: 0
 * Int 32: Length: 4
-* Int16: Client API version
+* Int 16: Client API version
-* Int16: Lowest supported version
+* Int 16: Lowest supported version

 ### Hello Response

 * Int 16: Response ID: 0
 * Int 32: Length: 4
-* Int16: Status code
+* Int 16: Server version
-* Int16: Selected API version
+* Int 16: Selected API version

+The returned selected version is the largest version supported by both the client and server.

+If the server cannot support the client version, the server returns an error response (see below) and closes the connection.
+Note that the error response itself may evolve, so we may have to define an error response specifically for the incompatible versions situation that won't change across releases.

 ## Standard Request/Response Format